el-fath/olsera/README.md

 ## Technical test OLSERA

-This is the technical test repo for join olsera, and here is stap to run this repo
+This is the technical test repo for join olsera, and here is the steps to run this repo

 - run "composer install"
 - run "php artisan migrate"